strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ![Screenshot: Create a new writer in admin panel](../assets/quick-start-guide/qsg-starters-part2-01-writer.png)

 1. Add your _Name_ and _Email_ in the corresponding fields.
 2. Add your favorite selfie in the _Picture_ field.
 You can either drag and drop an image or click the field and upload a file.
-Saying 'Cheese!' during the process is optional 😄.
+Saying 'Cheese!' during the process is optional. 😄
 3. Click **Save**.

 ### Step 2: Write & publish your first article